TheInfiniteKind/moneydance_open/python_scripts/net_account_balances/net_account_balances_readme.txt

     - Unrealised Gains: When selected, the calculated unrealised gains (**asof the balance / asof date) for the selected Security accounts will be returned.
 This is calculated as value less cost basis.
+                        (values are stored against the account/security in the parent investment account's currency)

     - Capital Gains:    When selected, the calculated capital gains for the selected Security accounts will be returned.
 This gains calculation is 'simple' and will not identify short/long term gains